PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.4.0

-  Print the list of all availables DNS over HTTPS frontends.
+  Print the list of all available DNS over HTTPS frontends.

 .. function:: showDOHResponseCodes()

   .. versionadded:: 1.4.0

-  Print the HTTP response codes statistics for all availables DNS over HTTPS frontends.
+  Print the HTTP response codes statistics for all available DNS over HTTPS frontends.

 .. function:: showResponseLatency()